-onewire platform supports sensors which are using the One wire (1-wire) bus for communication.
+onewire platform supports sensors which that using the One wire (1-wire) bus for communication.

-The 1-Wire bus can be connected directly to the IO pins of Raspberry Pi or using dedicated interface adapter, for example DS9490R or adapters based on DS2482-100 that can be directly attached to the IO pins on the Raspberry Pi.
+The 1-Wire bus can be connected directly to the IO pins of Raspberry Pi or by using a dedicated interface adapter, for example DS9490R or adapters based on DS2482-100 that can be directly attached to the IO pins on the Raspberry Pi.

 In order to setup 1-Wire support on Raspberry Pi, you’ll need to edit

 /boot/config.txt on the Home Assistant Operating System, use this documentation to enable SSH and edit

 When using the GPIO pins on Raspberry Pi directly as a 1-wire bus, the description above uses two kernel modules.